Medical Schools in Texas: How to Get In (2025)

 University of the Incarnate Word School of Osteopathic Medicine

-Incarnate Word is a relatively new, private, osteopathic medical school that’s part of one of Texas’s oldest Catholic universities.
+Incarnate Word is a private, osteopathic medical school that’s part of one of Texas’s oldest Catholic universities.
 Incarnate Word focuses on educating primary care physicians and treating underserved populations, particularly in South Texas.
 As a faith-based school, it emphasizes “the ethical, compassionate, and altruistic practice of medicine”—as such, social accountability and community service make up important parts of its mission.
 (Note: Students of all religious backgrounds are welcome.)
 Incarnate Word is the only Texas medical school to use AACOMAS in its admissions process.

 University of North Texas Health Science Center Texas College of Osteopathic Medicine